 - Improving supporter engagement by consulting with fans on how football clubs should protect the environment.
 90% of football fans agreed on the importance of protecting the environment in a recent survey.

 - Regular reviews of both the state of governance in football overall, and the individual governance of football clubs.
 Learning from upcoming developments as governance evolves is key to ensuring the ongoing prosperity of football as a sport.

 FIFA’s own governance failing, which culminated (but was not ended) in the 2015 corruption case which led to the indictment of 30 current and former FIFA officials and associates, set a very poor precedent for others.
 As the ultimate international governing body of football, the implications of poor governance were extremely serious.
 Furthermore, for an institution that is in many ways the gatekeeper of the beautiful game and enjoys the passionate support of billions of people, the opportunities to share the benefits of football and lead towards a more sustainable future are simply too great to ignore.

 Sancroft is a leader in ESG incorporation and improvement.
-If you would like to find out about how we can help you to explore how your sports organisation can be more sustainable, please get in touch with me at email@example.com.
+If you would like to find out about how we can help you to explore how your sports organisation can be more sustainable, please get in touch with the team firstname.lastname@example.org.